 It seems like a lot of people are suddenly talking about customer data platforms (CDPs) right now.

-But for those who are asking the second and third questions, let’s look at the four trends that led to the rise of the customer data platform – even with so many other types of martech & adtech already in existence today.
+For those asking the second and third questions, let’s look at the four trends that led to the rise of the CDP — even with so many other types of martech and adtech already in existence today.

-Gartner analyst Benjamin Bloom wrote a report called Control Your Marketing Data – or Google, Facebook, and Amazon Will, which indicated marketers are increasingly reliant on marketing & advertising opportunities powered by the big walled gardens.
-But this means sacrificing data integrity when it comes to transparency into customer attributes and behaviors at a granular level, as well as sacrificing portability of this data to power personalized marketing campaigns across channels & devices.
+But as Bloom pointed out, this means sacrificing data integrity when it comes to transparency into customer attributes and behaviors at a granular level as well as sacrificing portability of this data to power personalized marketing campaigns across channels and devices.

-According to eMarketer, Google, Facebook & Amazon will make up 64% of all US digital ad spend in 2018, with the rest spent in the long tail.
-Google & Facebook make up the significant majority of this share, but Amazon is seeing the greatest rate of growth year-over-year.
+According to eMarketer, Google, Facebook and Amazon will made up 64% of all U.S. digital ad spend in 2018, with the rest spent in the long tail.
+Google and Facebook make up the significant majority of this share, but Amazon is seeing the greatest rate of growth year-over-year.

-Scott says: “For a growing number of companies, the “heart” of their marketing stack integrations isn’t a marketing cloud.
-It’s a middleware product from the blossoming category of iPaaS (integration-platform-as-a-service).”
+- “For a growing number of companies, the ‘heart’ of their marketing stack integrations isn’t a marketing cloud.
+It’s a middleware product from the blossoming category of iPaaS.”

-According to the 2018 Data-Centric Organization study conducted by the IAB & Winterberry, almost a third of survey respondents said “assembling their own stack of various technologies offered by various providers” is how their organization intends to best leverage marketing technology to optimize the value it generates through the use of audience data.
+According to a 2018 Data-Centric Organization study by IAB & Winterberry, almost one-third of marketer survey respondents said “assembling their own stack of various technologies offered by various providers” is how their organization intends to best leverage marketing technology to optimize the value it generates through the use of audience data.

 For the first time, building your own marketing stack is actually an option, and the most innovative companies are already doing it.
 But they need a way to make data accessible between disparate systems.

-It is expected that global marketers and technology vendors who rely heavily on third-party data will struggle when GDPR launches in May.
-Often, third-party data lacks transparency, and gaining consent from consumers for use of this data for marketing purposes will be difficult to obtain.
+Third-party data lacks transparency, and gaining consent from consumers for use of this information for marketing purposes has proven (and will continue to prove) difficult to obtain.

-Not only are marketers concerned about the increasingly difficult balancing act of using third-party data while staying in compliance with consumer privacy regulations, but they also cite the lack of data transparency as detrimental to marketing effectiveness.
+Not only do marketers remain concerned about the increasingly difficult balancing act of using third-party data while staying in compliance with consumer privacy regulations, but they also cite the lack of data transparency as detrimental to their overall marketing effectiveness.